pedrolamas/pedrolamas.com/_posts/2016-01-08-compiled-bindings-considerations-ii.md

   - WPDev
   - x:Bind
 ---
+**Update:** Microsoft has finally provided a fix for this bug, covered in the [Compiled Bindings considerations III](https://www.pedrolamas.com/2018/01/31/compiled-bindings-considerations-iii/) article!

 A few months ago I wrote my first [Compiled Bindings considerations](https://www.pedrolamas.com/2015/10/19/compiled-bindings-considerations/) article, and seems that time has come to write some more, only this time I'm bearer of some bad news...

 ## TL;DR